h6465617468/Happy2EncryptedChat/README.md

 # Happy 2 Encrypted Chat
 It has end-to-end encryption.
 It doesn't save the incoming message anywhere, it just memorizes it, encrypts it, sends it and deletes it back.
-Not suitable for illegal or personal use.
+Not suitable for illegal or personal use.It also has a Chatbot feature.

 # Setup
 ### 1- Install Python